Semistable Reduction of Plane Quartics: Hyperelliptic Curves

 \item[$g(\tilde{C}) = 0$:] The normalization $\tilde{C}$ is isomorphic to $\PP^1_k$.
 The stability of $(C,P)$ requires that there are at least three special points on $\tilde{C}$.
 An automorphism of $\PP^1_k$ is uniquely determined by its action on three distinct points.
 Since $\tilde{\sigma}$ and $\tilde{\tau}$ have the exact same action (fixing preimages of $P$ and swapping preimages of nodes) on this set of at least three points, the automorphisms must be identical: $\tilde{\sigma} = \tilde{\tau}$. \end{description} In all subcases, the lifted involutions are identical, which implies $\sigma = \tau$. \end{case}

 \begin{case} $C$ is reducible.
 First, we determine the structure of $C$.
 The involution $\sigma$ acts on the set of irreducible components of $C$.
-Since the quotient $C/\langle\sigma\rangle \simeq \PP^1_k$ is irreducible, this action must be transitive.
+Since the quotient curve $C/\langle\sigma\rangle \simeq \PP^1_k$ is irreducible, this action must be transitive.

-Next, we show that this action has no fixed points; that is, $\sigma$ cannot map any irreducible component to itself.
-Suppose for contradiction that $\sigma$ fixes a component $C_i$.
-By transitivity, it must fix all components.
-Let $p$ be a node connecting two distinct components $C_i$ and $C_j$.
-Since $\sigma$ preserves both $C_i$ and $C_j$, it must preserve the branches at $p$.
-By Proposition~\ref{prop:node_classification}~\ref{lem:properties_nodes_sep}, this would imply that $p$ is a separating node, which contradicts the assumption that $C$ is 2-inseparable.

-Therefore, $\sigma$ cannot fix any component.
-Since $\sigma$ is an involution and its action on the set of components is transitive and has no fixed points, $C$ must consist of exactly two irreducible components, $C_1$ and $C_2$, which are swapped by $\sigma$ (and by the same argument, by $\tau$).
+Because $C$ is reducible, it consists of at least two components.
+A transitive action of a group of order 2 (generated by $\sigma$) on a set of size $\ge 2$ implies that the set has exactly two elements.
+Thus, $C$ consists of exactly two irreducible components, $C_1$ and $C_2$, which are swapped by $\sigma$ (and by the exact same group-theoretic argument, they are swapped by $\tau$).

-This structure implies that there can be no marked points ($n=0$), as any marked point would have to be fixed.
+This structure implies that there can be no marked points ($n=0$), as any marked point would have to be fixed by the involution, contradicting the fact that the components containing them are swapped.
 Let $\pi\colon C \to \PP^1_k$ be the quotient map.
-Since $C_1$ and $C_2$ are swapped, the restrictions $\pi|_{C_1}$ and $\pi|_{C_2}$ are both surjective maps of degree $1$ onto $\PP^1_k$.
-A degree-one morphism to a smooth curve is an isomorphism, so the components must be smooth and rational: $C_1 \simeq C_2 \simeq \PP^1_k$.
+Since $C_1$ and $C_2$ are swapped, the restrictions $\pi|_{C_1}$ and $\pi|_{C_2}$ are both surjective birational maps onto $\PP^1_k$.
+A birational morphism to a smooth proper curve is an isomorphism, so the components must be smooth and rational: $C_1 \simeq C_2 \simeq \PP^1_k$.
 For the unpointed curve $C$ to be stable, each rational component must have at least three special points, which must be the nodes where they intersect.
 Combining this stability condition with the genus formula, it follows that the components meet at $g(C)+1 \ge 3$ nodes.